-The employment tribunal rejected a claim that an employee had a stammer which (he said) started in adulthood.
-He argued before the tribunal that the stammer was why he had raised in voice in a meeting, but he gave a different explanation at the time.
+The claimant was dismissed for various reasons including bullying and threatening colleagues.
+The employment tribunal rejected a claim he had a stammer which (he said) started in adulthood.
+He contended that the stammer was why he had raised his voice in a meeting, but he gave a different explanation at the time.
 He had not told the employer he had a stammer.
 Also the tribunal said that none of the employer’s witnesses had ever perceived a stammer.

-Employment Tribunal, December 2019.
+2019, Employment Tribunal.
 Link to the full Employment Tribunal decision (gov.uk).

 The claimant was a care worker for a vulnerable young adult (CF) who had autism and other conditions.